ZhenrongWu/zhenrongwu.github.io/content/english/post/share five things about app.md

 ## 5. Test on the device

 During the development process, Android and IOS are our common mobile phone systems.
-In general users¡¦ perceptions, they may find Android phones to be more convenient for testing.
+In general users's perceptions, they may find Android phones to be more convenient for testing.
 Because Android phones are easier to obtain and the price is cheaper, But at the same time the brand of Android phones has also experienced it, and this will trigger a screen light curtain, So from the perspective of developers, IOS Android phones are good,